sagemathinc/cocalc/notes/final_push.md

 - [x] (0:30?)
 (0:10) fix fallout from fixing html errors: image src error on startup, can't create new documents

+- [x] (0:45?)
+(0:17) bug -- if you accidentally add yourself as collab on a project, you go from owner to collaborator.
+BUG; removing yourself results in removing yourself forever, which is stupid.

+- [ ] (1:00?) collab -- make it possible to remove collaborators.

 - [ ] (1:00?)
 (0:13+) bug -- open a pdf then hit space -- you get back to the file search -- should go to next page.

 - [ ] (1:00?) pdf view -- should have link to download pdf.

-- [ ] (0:45?) bug -- if you accidentally add yourself as collab on a project, you go from owner to collaborator.
-BUG; removing yourself results in removing yourself forever, which is stupid.

 - [ ] (8:00?) create a help system, answering questions in help.html